Karolinska Institute Study: Hypochondriacs Have Shorter Life Expectancy, Causes and Treatments

 This is how the researchers explain the result

 Mataix-Cols’ team has not investigated why hypochondriacs are more likely to suffer from cardiovascular and respiratory diseases.
 But the researchers suspect that those affected are often stressed out because of their worries.
-In the long term, the increased stress could impair the immune system and cause chronic inflammation.
-The constant worry could also lead them to consume alcohol or nicotine, which poses additional risks for the cardiovascular system.
+In the long term, the increased stress might impair the immune system and cause chronic inflammation.
+The constant worry might also lead them to consume alcohol or nicotine, which poses additional risks for the cardiovascular system.

 Back in 2016, a Norwegian study showed that hypochondriacs have a 70 percent higher risk of heart disease.